arachnys/cabot/README.md

 ## Testing

-To run all tests (docker-compose and flake8), use
+To run all tests (MySQL, Postgres, and flake8), use

 .. code-block:: console